-If your son or daughter currently receives Supplemental Security Income, Medical Assistance (Medicaid), Section 8 Housing, or other government benefits-or may be entitled to receive benefits in the future-a special needs trust is an important estate planning tool.
+If your child currently receives Supplemental Security Income, Medical Assistance (Medicaid), Section 8 Housing or other government benefits-or may be entitled to receive benefits in the future-a special needs trust is an important estate-planning tool.
 To remain eligible for these government benefits, your adult child's income and assets must stay under a certain limit.
 Unfortunately, inherited assets often push individuals over this limit.
-A carefully prepared special needs trust could allow you to dedicate money or other assets to care for your loved one, while protecting his or her ability to receive government benefits.
+A carefully prepared special needs trust could allow you to dedicate money or other assets to care for your adult child, while protecting their ability to receive government benefits.